b1f6c1c4/MineSweeperProb/README.md

 ## MineSweeperDemo
 A non-interactive demo for the core written in C++, invoking the core solver.

-## Simulator(s)
-A distributed testing platform used to estimate the success rates of different strategies.
-### MineSweeperSimulator
-For conducting Monte-Carlo experiments, written in C++.
-### SimulatorManagementClient
-For monitoring MineSweeperSimulator and communicating with SimulatorsManager, written in C#.
-### SimulatorsManager
-A centralized management console, communicating with some SimulatorManagementClient.

-## MineSweeperSpeed
-A testing platform used to estimate the time consumption of different strategies, written in C++.

-## MineSweeperProver
-A program used to find the upper-bound of all possible Minesweeper strategies.

 # Branches
 ## double
 The solver implementation internally uses `double` to calculate.
 Thus, the grid size can not be too large.
 It's enough for the expert-level game (99 mines over a 30 * 16 grid) or smaller, but not the "super" - (720 mines over an 83 * 40 grid).